 Unlike becoming a physical therapy aide, there is no on-the-job training for PTAs.
 You must go through an accredited associate degree program.

-- Get your high school diploma or equivalent.
+- Get your high school diploma or a GED.

 - Attend a physical therapy program that’s accredited with the Commission on Accreditation in Physical Therapy Education.
 There are over 350 programs across the country.